Non-Locality$\neq$Quantum Entanglement: Discussion and Conclusion

-We proposed that the generalized $R$-matrix is a proper diagnosis of Quantum Entanglement.
-Our result rules out that the violation is a possible diagnosis of pure state entanglement.
-Therefore, it also reflects that the non-triviality of our proposal.
+We proposed that the generalized $R$-matrix provides a proper diagnosis (Quantum Entanglement).
+Our result showed that the violation is not a possible diagnosis for pure state entanglement.
+Therefore, it also reflects the non-triviality of our proposal.
 The extension of $n$-qubits is simple in our proposal.
-Because measurement of $\gamma_R$ is unnecessary relevant to a partial trace operation, it simplifies an experimental study.
+Because a partial trace operation is unnecessary for measurement of $\gamma_R$, it simplifies an experimental study.
 Hence our proposal sheds light on exploring the mystery of many-body Quantum Entanglement.